New rules for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.

-- APCE is the French business start up agency, with information in English on all aspects of setting a business in France from assessing the market to controlling its growth.
+- APCE is the French business start-up agency, with information on all aspects of setting a business in France from assessing the market to controlling growth.

 - www.lautoentrepreneur.fr is the official portal for sole traders and small businesses where you can find information and advice as well as register, make declarations and pay online.